The Orenda Green Pool Cleanup

 - Make any necessary chemical adjustments

 - To be proactive in preventing algae in the future, avoid CYA over-stabilization so that chlorine's killing rate is optimal (Pillar 4), and supplement chlorine to address the oxidant demand from nonliving organics (Pillar 2).
-To slow algae's growth and reproduction rate, remove phosphates regularly to keep phosphates to a minimum, ideally below 500 ppb (Pillar 3).
+Remove phosphates regularly to keep phosphates to a minimum, ideally below 500 ppb (Pillar 3).